CivicActions/ssp-toolkit/docs/ssp.md

 ##### Privacy

-LINCS does not collect or maintain PII and therefore does not publish a SORN.
+{{ organization_name }} does not collect or maintain PII and therefore does not publish a SORN.

 ### TR-3: DISSEMINATION OF PRIVACY PROGRAM INFORMATION

 ##### Privacy

-LINCS publishes a privacy policy in the footer of every page.
+{{ organization_name }} publishes a privacy policy in the footer of every page.
 Further, upon login, the user must accept a detailed Terms and Conditions of Use.